GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 `python relative_tt_residuals_plotter.py --network1 AU --networks2 OA`

-This generates a folder `OA_strict` containing a subfolder `AU,GE,IR,IU,S`.
-This means network OA has been analyzed against AU,GE,IR,IU,S. *Why all these other network codes (GE,IR,IU,S) when only AU was requested?*
+This generates a folder `OA_strict` containing a subfolder `AU,GE,IR,IU`.
+This means network OA has been analyzed against AU,GE,IR,IU. *Why all these other network codes (GE,IR,IU) when only AU was requested?*
-Well AU is treated as a special case, because many Australian network events are catalogued under network codes GE,IR,IU,S. So when AU is requested, by default Australian stations from these other network codes are also added, so as to maximize the available data.
+Well AU is treated as a special case, because many Australian network events are catalogued under network codes GE,IR,IU.
+So when AU is requested, by default Australian stations from these other network codes are also added, so as to maximize the available data.

 See Options below for explanation of the `strict` qualifier in the folder name.